 Juan, a foster youth receiving Youth Development Support

-Media headlines shock us with horrific stories about abused children being removed from their homes, but these represent only a fraction of the cases in which parents are unable to care for their children and foster placements become necessary.
-Now, at any given time, more than 1,000 children are living in Foundling foster homes and residential facilities around the city.
+Media headlines tell disheartening stories about abused children being removed from their homes, but this represents only a fraction of the cases in which parents are unable to care for their children and foster placements become necessary.
+Now, at any given time, more than 600 children are living in Foundling foster homes and residential facilities around the city.

 After poor performance during the school year, Sandra, a 17-year old young woman in foster care was flagged as being at high risk of dropping out.
 The Foundling provided her with an Educational Specialist, who worked one-on-one with her to help boost her academic performance.
 The specialist developed an academic improvement plan and put Sandra in touch with available school and community resources that could help boost her academic performance.
 She also helped Sandra plan her path to graduation, and identified post-graduation goals to help her stay motivated.
 Now, Sandra’s attendance has improved and she is moving toward graduation and college.
 At a recent career fair sponsored by The Foundling, the student presented a potential employer with a very professional-looking resume.
 When asked who helped her, Sandra remarked, “My educational specialist.
 She helps me with everything and got me on the right track so I can graduate.”